 If your children don’t live nearby (or even if they do), make sure you are doing what’s necessary to stay in touch.
 Resist the idea that you’re interrupting them to call or text; they need to hear from you even if they aren’t always enthusiastic or responsive.
 Create a family text thread and update regularly (or Marco Polo, Voxer, etc.).
 Don’t wait for them to make the first move.
 This is one area they need you to take the lead.

-3. Set and/or respect boundaries.
+3. Set and respect boundaries.

 Though I recommend finding creative ways to stay connected, it’s equally important to give your adult kiddos space.
-You don’t want to foster a co-dependent relationship where they involve you with every decision they’re making, when they always defer to your judgment.
+You don’t want to foster a co-dependent relationship where they involve you with every decision they’re making when they always defer to your judgment.
 If you’re frequently checking your location app to see where they are, you aren’t doing anyone any favors.
 Stop it.
 And when they get married, be careful about doing things better left to a spouse.
 Don’t enter into their arguments or otherwise undermine your child-in-law.

-4. Prepare for empty nest.
+4. Prepare for an empty nest.

-Empty nest can leave a void in heart and home.
+An empty nest can leave a void in heart and home.
 Anticipating this in advance will serve everyone well.
 Your children want to see you thriving when they move out.
 If you’ve had a sabbatical, return to work.
 Volunteer (Covid won’t last forever, right?)
 Serve your community.
 Explore a new hobby.
 When you don’t heap guilt on your kids for not seeing them as often as you like, they’re more likely to want to come home.